-Field Name Description Mnemonic Code and Example Shift The printer replaces the value here with a shift code during the print time.
+Field Name Description Mnemonic Code and Example Month Shows the month in numeric form DE Example: 03 Second Shows the current seconds in the current hour LM Example: 57 Shift The printer replaces the value here with a shift code during the print time.
 Set the shifts in the printer to use this field.
-Refer to "To Set Shifts" on page 5-40. В Time The printer prints the system time 09:06:28 Week of Year The week of the year on which the message was printed.
+Refer to "To Set Shifts" on page 5-42. В Time The printer prints the system time 09:06:28 Week of Year The week of the year on which the message was printed.
 Note: The first week of the year starts with a week that has 4 days.
 The second week and all the following weeks begin with the rollover day.
 36 Year Shows the year in YYYY format hiBC Example: 2010